 Review

-If you want a Gibson acoustic guitar but think you might prefer a Super Jumbo, make sure you take a look at this one!
+If you want a Gibson acoustic guitar but think you might prefer a Super Jumbo, make sure to look at this one!

 Martin HD-28E